matthewquerdasi/comp333-homework1/README.md

 The site can be found at https://matthewquerdasi.github.io/comp333-homework1/.

+The github repo for this project can be found at https://github.com/matthewquerdasi/comp333-homework1.

 ## Template Changes

 I downloaded the "Creative" template from https://startbootstrap.com/theme/creative for the home page, and used a basic features template for the jobs page from https://startbootstrap.com/template/heroic-features.